Snipe: Hunting

-Camouflage may enable snipe to remain undetected by hunters in marshland.
+Camouflage may enable a snipe to remain undetected by hunters in marshland.
 The bird is also highly alert and startled easily, rarely staying long in the open.
 If the snipe flies, hunters have difficulty wing-shooting due to the bird's erratic flight pattern.

-The difficulties involved around hunting snipe gave rise to the military term sniper, which originally meant an expert hunter highly skilled in marksmanship and camouflaging, but later evolved to mean a sharpshooter or a shooter who makes distant shots from concealment.
+The difficulties involved around hunting snipe gave rise to the military term "sniper", which originally meant an expert hunter highly skilled in marksmanship and camouflaging, but later evolved to mean a sharpshooter or a shooter who makes distant shots from concealment.